-The University of Akron Nursery Center provides a variety of child development programs which are open to students, faculty, staff, and the general public.
+The University of Akron Nursery Center provides a variety of early childhood programs which are open to students, faculty, staff, and the community.
 Each classroom is staffed with a Pre-K certified teacher and student aides.
-Opportunities are provided for youngsters to engage in developmentally appropriate activities in the following areas: creative art, language arts, music, science exploration, gross motor development, table and rug toys, socio-dramatic play, sand-box, water table, and computer.
+Opportunities are provided for the children to engage in developmentally appropriate activities in the following areas: creative art, language arts, music and rhythms, science exploration, gross motor and fine motor development, socio-dramatic play, multi-sensory activities, and computer experience.
 The program emphasizes the development of a positive self concept through an anti-bias curriculum.

-The Nursery Center is open between 7:30 a.m. and 6 p.m.
+The Nursery Center is open between 7:30 a.m. and 6:00 p.m.
 Monday through Friday during the fall and spring semesters offering hourly flextime and half day programs for children three to five years old.
 Full-day sessions are available for three to five year olds year around.

-A summer program is also offered for school-aged children (K through third grade) from three to eleven years old during the center's summer hours, from 7:00 a.m. until 6 p.m. and a flextime program for three to five year olds.
+A summer program is also offered for school-aged children who are graduates of kindergarten and first grade.
+This program is offered during summer sessions 1 and II from 7:00 a.m. until 6:00 p.m.